visoca/SNP-and-genotype-calling/docs/pca.md

 text(pcs[,3], pcs[,4],labels=rownames(pcs),col=id.colours,cex=1)
 dev.off()
 ```
-Now you can see samples the separation is clearer, and the outliers now are different individuals, with one being clearly separated from all others, and the other clustering with the 'wrong' group.
+Now you can see samples the separation is clearer, and the outliers are different samples.
+There is one on the middle of the plot separated from all others, and there are other two clustering with the 'wrong' group.
 Why may this be happening?